EasyLife365/EasyLife365-FieldDataSource/README.md

 - Keys must only be alphanumeric and do not contain spaces
 - CORS must be enabled for https://\*.easylife365.cloud
-- support ticket must be opened on https://support.easylife365.cloud and must contain the following information:
+- the web service must use an *.ext.easylife365.cloud domain for security reasons.
+You can create a support ticket support@easylife365.cloud to request a CNAME to your web service.
+Please specify following information in the ticket:
   - company name
-  - endpoint url
+  - your endpoint url (e.g. myservice.azurewebsites.net)

-- a domain entry will be created on  *_.easylife365.cloud* and point to the service endpoint
+We will create a DNS entry under *.ext.easylife365.cloud pointing to your service.
+Afterwards, you can finalize the configuration on your webservice.
+Azure allows you to configure the DNS entry and request a free system managed certificate.

 ## About this sample